Intern with Breakthrough Listen

 To apply (EUROPE ONLY - US STUDENTS PLEASE SEE DETAILS UNDER "OPPORTUNITIES IN THE USA" ABOVE):

-• STEP TWO: make a single PDF format file containing your cover letter, recent transcript, and CV.
+• STEP ONE: make a single PDF format file containing your cover letter, recent transcript, and CV.
 The name of this file should be Lastname_Firstname.pdf (e.g. Sagan_Carl.pdf).

-• STEP FOUR: ensure your academic referee sends their letter of recommendation (preferably in PDF format with filename Lastname_Firstname_Rec.pdf) to reu@berkeley.edu no later than February 1.
-They won't receive an email request for this letter from us so it's your responsibility to provide these details and ensure they submit their letter before the deadline.
+• STEP THREE: ask your academic referee to submit their letter of recommendation at https://forms.gle/jTUXAiagZ99yr1Ek7 no later than February 1.
+They won't receive an email request for this letter from us so it's your responsibility as an applicant to provide these details and ensure they submit their letter before the deadline.
+We prefer that recommendations are submitted using the above form (sign in with Google account required) but they may also be emailed by your referee to reu@berkeley.edu if necessary.

 Opportunities in Oxford

 Current undergraduate or masters students who are citizens, permanent residents, or who hold work authorizations in the United Kingdom are invited to apply for positions at the Breakthrough Listen international headquarters at the University of Oxford.
-These positions will be for 8 weeks, running from July 1 to August 23.
-Students will be paid £12.06 per hour.
+These positions will be for 8 weeks in July and August.
 In addition to the positions funded by Breakthrough Listen, other projects are available as part of the overall program managed by the Astrophysics Sub-Department.
-Application instructions, and links to the forms to apply for the program in Oxford, can be found here.
-The application deadline for Oxford is March 15.
+More details, including application instructions, and links to the forms to apply for the program in Oxford, will be available in February 2025.
+For reference, the list of projects available last summer can be found here.

 Opportunities in France